A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Data Example - Multi clinic recruitment in MGI

 \subsection{Specifics of Model Fitting}

-\textbf{Analysis 1:} For each MGI cohort, distinct covariates (\(\boldsymbol{W}_K\)) were linked to different selection processes (see Figure \ref{fig:dagmgi}).
+\textbf{Analysis 1:} For each MGI cohort, distinct covariates (\(\boldsymbol{W}_K\)) were linked to different selection processes (see Supplementary Figure S1).
 We applied the four joint IPW methods under two scenarios: one excluding and one including cancer $(D)$ in the selection models.
 Initially, selection weights did not account for cancer due to its low prevalence in NHANES, but an adjustment factor was later introduced, as per \citet{kundu2024framework}.
 The JAIPW method was also implemented in four forms, considering both the inclusion and exclusion of cancer in the selection and auxiliary score models.
-Biological sex was used as \(\boldsymbol{Z}_{1\cap}\), assuming no influence on selection, except for the small MHB cohort.
-Biological sex was included in the MHB selection mechanism for all IPW methods and in the JAIPW model.
-XGBoost was used to model the conditional relationship between biological sex and other covariates in constructing the auxiliary score.
+Biological sex was used as \(\boldsymbol{Z}_{1\cap}\), assuming no influence on selection conditional the covariates $\boldsymbol X^{\text{mult}}$ to satisfy Condition C3.
+The rationale behind the choice of biological sex as \(\boldsymbol{Z}_{1\cap}\) is provided in Supplementary Section S9.2.
+XGBoost was used to model the conditional relationship between biological sex and other covariates in constructing the auxiliary score.\\

-\textbf{Analysis 2:} Supplementary Figure S1 shows the DAG relationships between disease and selection variables, where PRS is the new $Z_1$.
-We constructed selection models similarly as Analysis 1 for both IPW and AIPW methods.
+\textbf{Analysis 2:} For this analysis, we applied the unweighted and IPW methods designed for a single cohort.
+For the AIPW method, we used the single-cohort AIPW estimator described in Section \ref{sec:aipws}.
+Supplementary Figure S2 shows the DAG relationships between disease and selection variables, where Cancer PRS is the new $Z_1$.
+The rationale behind the choice of Cancer PRS as \(\boldsymbol{Z}_{1}\) is provided in Supplementary Section S9.2.
+We constructed selection model similarly as Analysis 1 for both IPW and AIPW methods.
 For the auxiliary model, we tested both XGBoost and linear regression to model the relationship between Cancer PRS and the selection variables (\(\boldsymbol{X}\)).
-Since both methods produced similar results, we chose linear regression for its lower computational cost, which improved the time efficiency of variance estimation.
+Since both methods produced similar results, we chose linear regression for its lower computational time.